Vlados-XiMiK/Vlados-XiMiK/README.md

 # 💫 About Me:
-🔭 I am a web programmer with a passion for building websites.<br>👯 Also a beginner web designer.<br>🌱 I’m currently learning<br>💬 Send me an email if you are interested :)<br>
+🔭 I am a Beginner Web Programmer with a passion for building websites.<br>👯 Also a Beginner Web Designer.<br>🌱 I’m currently learning<br>💬 Send me an email if you are interested :)<br>

 ## 🌐 Socials: